Is a SurfPrep Sander Worth It? The Honest Review

 From my experience, the dust hasn’t gotten in the air and everything around me dusty.
 I still get a small amount of dust on the surface that I’m working.
 But it sucks up MOST of the dust.

-(The new SurfPrep vacuum is very quiet though and it turns on and off with the sander.
-That is amazing!)
+There is just a small hum sound when you use this sander without a dust extractor!
+The new SurfPrep vacuum is very quiet though and it turns on and off with the sander.
+That is amazing!

 Honestly, I knew it had different speeds before I bought it, and I didn’t think I would use them.